Hungary blocks EU appeal for Israel not to strike Rafah

 Already a member?

-This urged Israel to spare Rafah from a ground incursion and to "pause" firing in general so that aid could get in, but it didn't constitute a politically binding EU communiqué, which required EU-27 consensus.
+This urged Israel to spare Rafah, in southern Gaza, from a ground incursion and to "pause" firing in general so that aid could get in, but it didn't constitute a politically binding EU communiqué, which required EU-27 consensus.

-"Without being a formal EU position, it is nonetheless a majority position," EU foreign affairs chief Josep Borrell told the press.
+"Without being a formal EU position, it is nonetheless a majority position," EU foreign affairs chief Josep Borrell told press.
 "It is significant," he added.

 Israel has said it would attack Rafah if Palestinian group Hamas did not free Israeli hostages by Ramadan, the Muslim holy month, which is set to start on 11 March.

-It has kettled some 1.5 million Palestinian refugees in the border town, with nowhere left to flee except Egypt.
+It has kettled some 1.5 million Palestinian refugees in the border town, with nowhere to flee except Egypt.

 And a Rafah attack would be "unconscionable", said Irish foreign minister Micheál Martin on Monday.